-The Edexcel Specification From June 2019 onwards (4SD0)
+The Edexcel Specification (4SD0)

-Biology Paper code: 4BI1/1B
+Biology Paper code: 4SD0/1B

 This is a two-hour examination paper.
 The total number of marks is 110, one third of the overall total.
 The paper examines all of the Specification content except those items printed in bold, and all of the assessment objectives.